What Are Managed Agentic Security Services (MASS), and How Do They Differ From MDR?

 Daylight's implementation has key distinctions here: deep, bi-directional API-based integrations across source tools.

 Bi-directional means the platform reads alerts from customer tools and writes resolution data back to close them at source.
-The result is zero alert backlog in customer dashboards, something most MDR providers cannot deliver because they use read-only integrations.
+The result is zero alert backlog in customer dashboards, as Daylight investigates every single alert and notify on the verdict back to the origin tool.

 New integrations are built in days, not months, because the integration framework itself is AI-assisted.
 When a customer adopts a new security tool, coverage follows quickly rather than waiting for a contract negotiation and an 8-month development cycle.